playwright-php/playwright-behat/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This package is released by the [Playwright PHP](https://playwright-php.dev) project under the MIT License.
+See the [LICENSE](LICENSE) file for details.